kutlugsahin/impair/README.md

 - **@state.atom**: reactive by reference.
 Deep mutations are not tracked
 - **@state.shallow**: first level properties are tracked.
 This is meaningful for objects/arrays/maps/sets
+- **@state.deep**: Objects are deeply reactive including arrays maps and sets.

+When @state is used the default reactivity level is applied which is equal to @state.deep by default.
+You can change the default reactivity level globally using **configure** function.

 - **@trigger**: Method decorator that runs the method as the ‘effect’ function.
 Trigger methods will be called automatically and synchronously whenever a referenced reactive value is updated.
+Trigger method accepts an optional cleanup function so that you can cleanup resources or cancel request etc.

 ```tsx
 import { state, trigger, inject, injectable } from 'impair'